5 Clever Tips for Better Outdoor Storage

 This site contains affiliate links to products.
 We may receive commission for purchases made through these links.
 Price at time of publish date may change.

-When it comes to getting outdoor storage right, there can be a lot of confusion: Where do I start?
-What’s worth investing in?
-How do I make it look good but function well, too?
-Because your outdoor furniture has to brave the elements, you want to make sure you’re buying quality pieces made to withstand harsh wind, rain, sun, and even snow.
-However, you also want to be sure that these pieces serve a purpose, and look good doing so.
-With all the outdoor games, pool toys, gardening supplies, and backyard dinnerware you need to store, it can quickly become an overwhelming task.
+When it comes to your outdoor storage, it can feel like a game of Tetris.
+Where can you fit it?
+What do you need to store?
+What’s even worth investing in?
+Because your outdoor furniture has to brave the elements, you want to make sure you’re buying quality pieces made to withstand harsh wind, rain, sun, and snow.
+However, you also want to be sure that these pieces are actually going to store what you need them to—and look good doing so.
+With all the outdoor games, pool toys, gardening supplies, and backyard dinnerware you have, backyard storage can quickly become an overwhelming task.

-It comes down to three main points: You want your outdoor storage to look good; maximize space; and be built to last.
-If you hit these, you can easily hack your yard to become the zen space you’ve been dreaming of.
+It comes down to three main points: Your outdoor storage needs to look good; maximize space; and be built to last.
+If you hit these, you can easily hack your yard to become an organized, sophisticated hosting zone.
 Whether you’re working with a tiny apartment balcony or a large yard complete with a pool and pergola, your outdoor space needs to be functional, so you can actually enjoy your time outside!
-Turn to our three tips below for optimal organization and style—this way, you can do more of what you love, like hosting backyard parties, sipping cocktails with friends, and enjoying the fresh air with loved ones.
+Turn to our five tips below for optimal organization and style—this way, you have time to enjoy fun in the sun, like hosting dinner parties, relaxing with family, and enjoying the fresh air in your own backyard.

 1. Invest in Closed Storage